eltoncrego/v9/README.md

-# Version 8.0
+# Version 9.0
-This version of my personal site marks the switch over to React, fully.
-I'll be updating the repo and this README with more information over time.
+This version of my personal website signifies my start at [LinkedIn](https://linkedin.com).